 The district will provide all students, including transgender and gender-expansive students, the opportunity to participate in physical education and athletic programs/opportunities in a manner that is consistent with their gender identity.

-A student may seek review of their eligibility for participation in interscholastic athletics by working through the Gender Identity Participation procedure set forth by the Washington Interscholastic Activities Association (WIAA).
+A student may seek review of his or her eligibility for participation in interscholastic athletics by working through the set forth by the Washington Interscholastic Activities Association (WIAA).

 Dress Codes